 Away’s luggage shells are made of lightweight Makrolon polycarbonate, and they boast “unbreakable”, scratch resistant construction.

-While my bag did accumulate some scuffs and scrapes, it came through its first flight looking better than the Raden.
+While my bag did accumulate some scuffs and scrapes, it came through its first trip to the airport looking better than the Raden.
 Their prices are slightly lower than some of the brands featured here, which they claim is made possible by selling direct to consumers–that is, you won’t see Away bags in your local luggage shop anytime soon.

 Away makes quality luggage, but as you can see, the smart luggage features are really just a power bank, and that power bank is only available in the carry-on sizes.
 While you will probably spend more time with your carry-on bag than a checked bag, I sometimes pack only a checked bag, and found it useful to have a power bank on my large Raden bag.